bowdoincollege/noc-commit-hooks/README.md

 ### `check-ipv6-case`

-Check that all IPv6 literals are capitalized.
+Check that all IPv6 literals are lower case.

 The `-fix` and `-nofix` (default) options control whether the file is modified.